dtube/avalon/doc/syncing-your-node.md

 ```

 ## Warning: Don't forget to wipe the MongoDB data before doing a replay
+Unless this is a brand new node install, your avalon database will probably contain data if you want to replay.
+You will need to wipe it before starting a replay.

 You can wipe the mongodb by doing `mongo avalon` (assuming you are using the default 'avalon' db name) and then `db.dropDatabase()`